FACS01-01/FACS_Utilities/README.md

 ## Donations

 If you like my tools and want to support me, I have a [Buy Me a Coffee](https://www.buymeacoffee.com/FACS01) page!

+## Discord Server

+If you want help using my tools, or want to report bugs, or to get access to beta releases, come to [my brand new server](https://discord.gg/wswJUwa9SY)!